SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    are on the line before instead of at the end of the line because the last example gets too long to fit on one line.

+..
+XXX TR: How would you actually trigger this behavior?

+   Initialization of a wrapped property using ``init(wrappedValue:)`` can be split across multiple statements.

+   The SE proposal calls it out,
+   but it seems like it only appears for local variables, which currently can't have a property wrapper.

+   @SomeWrapper var d
+   d = 20

 The *projected value* for a wrapped property is a second value that gives a property wrapper the ability to expose additional functionality --- for example, to reset a value whose initialization is deferred